kent-map/kent/19c/19c-grand-biography/README.md

 <!--Basemap centred on Ramsgate-->
 <param ve-map center="Q736439" zoom="13">

 But like Beth McClure, Sarah Grand later transferred her energies from writing to campaigning – her ‘Books I Would Like to Read’ list includes precisely three entries.
-In 1898 she moved to Tunbridge Wells, (historically one of the more successful spa towns before it was displaced by the rise of the [seaside](/19c/19c-seaside) resorts) where she became President of the local branches of the National Council of Women and the National Union of Women’s Suffrage Societies.
+In 1898 she moved to Tunbridge Wells, (historically one of the more successful spa towns before it was displaced by the rise of the [seaside](/19c/19c-seaside) resorts).
+Sarah Grand, authoress is listed at Grey House, Speldhurst in the 1901 census, later moving to Eardley House in Sevenoaks and again to 10 Grove Hill in Tunbridge Wells.
+Here too she became President of the local branches of the National Council of Women and the National Union of Women’s Suffrage Societies.
 <param ve-image url="https://stor.artstor.org/stor/ce0b8389-e980-4597-8f6c-630eaba57b53" label="Taking the Waters - the original spring.
 The Pantiles, Tunbridge Wells" attribution="H.G.
 Groves, Tunbridge Wells">
 <!--Basemap centred on Tunbridge Wells-->
 <param ve-map center="Q894097" zoom="13">